HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   height=614
 )}}

-While Microdata remains a significant format for fundamental webpage structure, its use in dynamic content and eCommerce applications has been gradually overtaken by more modern formats like JSON-LD, which offer broader support for content enrichment and structured data scaling across large websites.
+While Microdata remains a significant format for fundamental webpage structure, its use in dynamic content and ecommerce applications has been gradually overtaken by more modern formats like JSON-LD, which offer broader support for content enrichment and structured data scaling across large websites.

 ## JSON-LD